LukasHavemann/Nim/README.md

 ## :hammer: Development, Build & Pipeline

-The execution of unit and integration tests were automated with [GitHub Actions](https://github.com/LukasHavemann/Nim/actions).
+The execution of unit and integration tests is automated with [GitHub Actions](https://github.com/LukasHavemann/Nim/actions).
 The docker image build is automated with [DockerHub](https://hub.docker.com/repository/docker/lukashavemann/nim-game).
 As soon as a new merge to master happens, a new docker image is built by DockerHub cloud and provided with latest tag in